Colorectal cancer

 - Stage III: Cancer has spread to the lymph nodes

-- Stage IV: Cancer has spread to other organs outside the colon
+- Stage IV: Cancer spread to other organs, such as the liver or lungs

-Blood tests to detect tumor markers, such as carcinoembryonic antigen (CEA) may help the doctor follow you during and after treatment.
+Blood tests to detect tumor markers, such as carcinoembryonic antigen (CEA) may help your provider monitor your progress during and after treatment.

 Carcinoembryonic antigen (CEA)